 When you follow the steps above, you will be able to isolate your problem and decide how to best move forward.
 I truly hope that this article has been helpful to you if you have landed here with DMX problems!

 At the end of the day, what we love about DMX is that it is simple to use, and can be simple to keep working as well.
-Be sure to check out the other articles here on Learn Stage Lighting as well as Learn Stage Lighting Labs!
+Use this guide to help, and find us around the web for more info and resources!